bayatalireza/image_puzzle/README.md

-# SNAKE GAME
+# PUZZLE GAME

-Creating a snake game in JavaScript
+Creating a puzzle game in JavaScript

 *
 Image_2 file is my photo in the form of